The article announcing the discovery of the inscription (IEJ 63: 39-49) is here.

 HI?
 HINI hin measure? hén? hinnè?
 "Here is" or "This is".

-The letter He appears twice on the Beth-Shemesh vertical inscription on a shard from a broken vessel.
+The letter He appears twice on the Beth-Shemesh vertical inscription, engraved on two shards from a vessel.
 The first H has the form of Greco-Roman E. The second H seems to be the same, though the photographs show a projection from the bottom of the spine; this would make it the same as the standard Phoenician form, though reversed (so that its three vertical lines could point in the direction of the writing.

-Kyle McCarter's drawing is disappointing to me, in that he shows the projecting line (which seems to be attached to the letter in photographs) as a surface defect in the clay (McCarter, 188, Figure 5, and 185, n.2).
+Kyle McCarter's drawing is disappointing to me, in that he shows the projecting line as a surface defect in the clay (although it seems to be attached to the letter in photographs) (McCarter, 188, Figure 5, and 185, n.2).
 He favours a meaning hin (measure) for the word, and this syllabic sign would provide the HI syllable.
 When there are a few letters only, it is difficult to establish whether the text is syllabic or consonantal, and that is likewise the problem with the Ophel pot.

 (Click on this table of the evolution of the alphabet to view it in enlargement)